metatensor/metatensor/docs/src/atomistic/index.rst

 This part of metatensor focusses on exporting and importing fully working, already trained models.
 There are some tools elsewhere to define new models (in the :ref:`operations <python-api-operations>` and :ref:`learn
-<learn-api-reference>` submodules).
+<python-api-learn>` submodules).
 If you want to train existing architectures
 with new data or re-use existing trained models, look into the (work in progress!) metatensor-models_ project instead.